Cambridge English Literature Summer School

 The Cambridge Immerse English Literature course combines practical analysis of language and form with a thorough grounding in the historical and cultural context of a variety of key texts.
 By introducing students to a variety of different literary techniques including how to critically analyse texts, the Immerse English Literature summer programme will enable a high school student to develop their reading, writing, and analysis in order to prepare for university life.

 For many high school students, English Literature will be a familiar area of study since it is on many high school syllabuses, however, the jump to university level English can seem daunting.
 By enrolling in the Cambridge Immerse English Literature course, you will be giving yourself the opportunity to learn first-hand what the study English Literature at university involves, delving into the advanced techniques required to analyse and appreciate texts.
-Plus, whatever your current ability-level whether you have studied English Literature at school or not, the small class sizes our English Literature summer course will ensure you will be both challenged and supported in carefully planned classes that emulate the unique Oxbridge system of tutor-student engagement and debate.
+Plus, whatever your current ability-level whether you have studied English Literature at school or not, the small class sizes our English Literature summer course will ensure you will be both challenged and supported in carefully planned classes that encourage tutor-student engagement and debate.

 The Cambridge Immerse English Literature course is perfect for those considering studying English at university level.
 The course focuses upon equipping students with the skills that are vital to studying English Literature at university: in particular, the ability to form logical, coherent and eloquent arguments, and to analyse the different features of texts in order to ask the question – what makes ‘literary’ language literary?